GoogleCloudPlatform/professional-services/examples/tf-shared-vpc-backend-access/README.md

 - You have to have necessary rights to create all resources this Terraform configuration creates

 ## Folder structure
-The main file for the solution components is the serverless_endpoint.tf.
+- The main file for the solution components is the serverless_endpoint.tf.
 It creates the necessary serverless components and organizes access between them.
-In main.tf the variables are defined.
-Other files are to create an example to be able to test the setup - the file networking.tf sets up shared VPC, example_server.tf runs an example webserver.
+- In variables.tf and main.tf the variables, locals and data are defined.
+- Other files are to create an example to be able to test the setup - the file networking.tf sets up shared VPC, example_server.tf runs an example webserver.

 **Note**: The IP of the webserver is hardcoded in server/index.js and is used in Terraform variables.

+## On module usage
+This code is not using any modules, although the Terraform modules provided by the Google team might be useful in this case.
+This was done to make this code cleaner, more simple and easier to read and understand.

 ## Running this code
 ```